Installing IDA Application

 5. Click the link of ida-web.war, in the configuration page, change the class loader order to Classes loaded with local class loader first (parent last).

-6. Save the changes and start the IDA web applicaiton. when the status of the IDA web applicaiton changes to started, you can visit the url like http://serverip:port/ida to access IDA web application.
+6. Save the changes and start the IDA web application.
+When the status of the IDA web application changes to started, you can visit the URL like https://<IDA_HOST>:<HTTPS_PORT>/ida to access the IDA web application.

 Refer to ida-docker for deployment steps.